ICT-Mahidol/heroes-backend/README.md

 # Heroes
-A Superhero Project for ITCS431 Course (2019).
+A Superhero Project for ITCS431 Course.

-This is a back-end part of the **Heroes** project discussed in the ITCS431 Software Design and Development course Semester 2/2019.
+This is a back-end part of the **Heroes** project discussed in the ITCS431 Software Design and Development course.

 The project is implemented as a RESTful web service using Spring Boot framework.
 It allows the following APIs: